jm47895/EventListChallenge/README.md

 **Challenege Improvement**

-I noticed that the Venue data in the remote database was empty and returning null when retrieving so I didn't add that to the disply and instead opted to display the photo, event name, and date only.
+I noticed that the Venue data in the remote database was empty and returning null when retrieving so I didn't add that to the display and instead opted to display the photo, event name, and end date only based on the instructions.

 I didn't really have time to implement tests given the time constraints but would have done so using Junit and Mockito.